Sums of finitely many distinct rationals: Surjectivity

-Reviewing the argument above, we notice that there are infinitely many ways to partition the family ${\cal B}$ into a tribe of $a$-membered subfamilies, and thus to obtain alternative tribes of $a$-membered families whose unions comprise the membership of other candidates to the title ${\cal H}_{a/b}$ besides the family to which we have given that name.
-That is to say, the Vital Identity confers on us an ability to produce infinitely many subfamilies of ${\cal F}$, any of which could legitimately be called ${\cal H}_{a/b}$.
-Of course all of these candidates are subfamilies of ${\cal F}_r := \{S:r=\sigma S\}\cap{\cal F}$ --- given, as we are, that $r=a/b$.
-Moreover, there are further complexities which might encumber attempts towards a full specification of the family ${\cal F}_r$.
+Reviewing the argument above, we notice that there are infinitely many ways to partition the set ${\cal G} _{1/b} $ into a family of $a$-membered subsets, and thus to obtain alternative families of $a$-membered sets whose unions comprise the membership of other candidates to the title ${\cal H}_{a/b}$ besides the family to which we have given that name.
+That is to say, the Vital Identity confers on us an ability to produce infinitely many subfamilies of ${\cal E}$, any one of which could legitimately be called ${\cal H}_{a/b}$.
+Of course all of these candidates are subfamilies of ${\cal E}_r := \{S:r=\sigma S\}\cap{\cal E}$ --- given, as we are, that $r=a/b$.
+Moreover, there are further encumberances to a specification of every possible ${\cal E}_r$.
 We now glance at a few of them.
-First, other, undisovered, algorithms may yield members of ${\cal F}_r$ which the Vital Identity cannot provide.
-Second, all of the families ${\cal F}_{a/b}$ remarked in the preceding paragraph utilized only the expression of the rational $r$ as its fractional form, $a/b$ for a specific pair $\langle a,b\rangle$ with $b\ge2$.
-But $r = a'/b'$ for infinitely many $\langle a',b'\rangle\in {\mathbb N}\times{\mathbb N}$.
+First, other algorithms may yield members of ${\cal E}_r$ which the Vital Identity cannot provide.
+One example is the greedy algorithm that keeps subtracting the largest possible element of $\{ 1/n : n \in \mathbb{N} \}$ from $r$ until nothing remains.
+Second, all of the families ${\cal E}_{a/b}$ remarked in the preceding paragraph utilized only the expression of the rational $r$ as its fractional form, $a/b$ for a specific pair $\langle a,b\rangle$ with $b\ge2$.
+But $r = a'/b'$ for infinitely many $\langle a',b'\rangle \in {\mathbb N}\times{\mathbb N}$.
 Each of these $\langle a',b'\rangle$ provides additional families of finite sets $S\subseteq{\mathbb N}$ for which $r=\sigma S$.
-Third, there are other procedures, besides the one elaborated in the propositions proved above, whereby for $s\in{\mathbb Q}^+$ the Vital Identity uncovers infinite subfamilies of ${\cal F}_s$.
-One such of these alternative procedures involves the generation -- from an arbitrary ``seed'' $A_1\in{\cal F}$ -- of an infinite sequence $\langle A_i\rangle_{i=1}^\infty$ of multisets whose terms we take pains to make simple.
-Indeed, we arrange for $\langle A_i\rangle_{\i=1}^\infty$ to be a sequence in ${\cal F}_{\sigma A_1}$.
+Third, there are other procedures, besides the one elaborated in the propositions proved above, whereby for $s \in {\mathbb Q}^+$ the Vital Identity uncovers infinite subfamilies of ${\cal E}_s$.
+One such of these alternative procedures involves the generation -- from an arbitrary ``seed'' $A_1 \in {\cal E}$ -- of an infinite sequence $\langle A_i\rangle_{i=1}^\infty$ of sets whose terms we take pains to make simple.
+Indeed, we arrange for $\langle A_i\rangle_{i=1}^\infty$ to be a sequence in ${\cal E}_{\sigma(A_1)}$.

 It is our guess that each such sequence has an infinite subsequence, the family of whose terms is pairwise disjoint.
-If our guess gets verified, then a duplication of the final portion of our proof above of Theorem \ref{Main1} will provide another route to that theorem, via a different class of pairwise disjoint subfamilies of ${\cal F}_s$.
+If our guess gets verified, then a duplication of the final portion of our proof above of Theorem \ref{Main1} will provide another route to that theorem, via a different class of pairwise disjoint subfamilies of ${\cal E}_s$.